Underestimation is a price to those who have yet to undertake the great environment of the Otter Trail’s rocky terrain.

-The experience of veteran Otter Trail runners echoes along the rocks of the coastline with extreme durability, forming an oceanic mist of encouragement for the runners of this trail to blaze through with an expectation of champaign-gold.
+The experience of veteran Otter Trail runners echoes along the rocks of the coastline with extreme durability, forming an oceanic mist of encouragement for the runners of this trail to blaze through with an expectation of champagne-gold.

 Colour variations of black and white granite sprint with the runners from the beginning of the trail to its end, reminding them of its ancient geological environment and sharing with them the secrets of earth-old endurance and ruggedness.